Casey Crawford

 Casey Crawford (born October 30, 1987) is an American former professional basketball player.
 He signed to the Canadian team Edmonton Energy in May 2011.

 He has played in the FIBA and IBL leagues.
-He attended Blue Valley North High School 2002–2006, and played collegiately at Wake Forest University (2006–2008) and the University of Colorado, where he studied political science (2008–2010).
+He attended Blue Valley North High School 2002–2006, and played collegiately at Wake Forest University (2006–2008) and the University of Colorado Boulder, where he studied political science (2008–2010).

 His father Steve Crawford was a Major League Baseball pitcher.

 After leaving professional basketball, Crawford entered law school at the University of Missouri–Kansas City School of Law, graduating in 2015.
 Crawford began his law practice with a local Kansas City law firm, Wallace, Saunders, Austin, Brown & Enochs, Chtd.
 After a stint with Wallace, Saunders, in 2018, Crawford began working for Chinnery, Evans & Nail, P.C., in Lee's Summit, Missouri, as a transactional and litigation attorney.

 Early life

 Crawford attended Blue Valley North High School in Overland Park, Kansas from 2002 to 2006, becoming the school's all-time leader in points, rebounds and blocks.
 He averaged over 29 points, 10.5 rebounds and 4.5 blocks in his senior season for the Mustangs.
 He was named the Gatorade Player of the Year in 2006 for the State of Kansas.